Position

 How much does a Border Patrol Agent make?

-A Border Patrol Agent plays a crucial role in securing the nation's borders.
-They earn a competitive salary that reflects the importance of their work.
-The average yearly salary for a Border Patrol Agent is around $70,961.
-This figure can vary based on experience and location.
+A Border Patrol Agent plays a crucial role in ensuring the safety and security of a nation's borders.
+This job comes with a competitive salary that reflects the importance of the role.
+The average yearly salary for a Border Patrol Agent is around $71,010.
+This figure can vary based on experience, location, and other factors.

 View Border Patrol Agent jobs nearby